-G. Outside Air Kit
+G. Outside Air Kit (optional)

-When you install the outside air kit, Hearth & Home Technologies recommends you utilize the shortest duct run to optimize the performance of the outside air kit.
+If you install an outside air kit, Hearth & Home Technologies recommends you utilize the shortest duct run to optimize the performance of the outside air kit.
 The outside air inlet hood should be positioned in a manner that will not allow snow, leaves, etc. to block the inlet.
 In some installations the air duct may need to be run vertically.
 In such an installation, a 3 ft (914 mm) height difference must be maintained from the top of the uppermost chimney section to the outside air inlet hood.